realshouzy/auto-file-sorter/README.md

 While this project currently lacks tests, I acknowledge the importance of testing for ensuring code quality and reliability is.
 Initially, due to my limited knowledge when starting the project, I didn't prioritize writing tests.
 As the project evolved, I didn't care to invest time in writing tests, as I originally intended it to be a smaller-scale project.
 Recognizing the significance of testing in continuous integration, I have taken the initiative to write tests.
 I have created a dedicated [branch](https://github.com/realshouzy/auto-file-sorter/tree/add-tests), where you can find all the essential information.

+## Contributing

+If you are interested in contributing to this project, please find more information [here](/CONTRIBUTING.md).

 ## License

 [MIT](/LICENSE)